terrainthesky-hub/terrainthesky-hub.github.io/_posts/2020-03-04-Steam-Games.md

 I tried to find the correlation between the average time played of all games and the price of all the games.
 It ended up being .03, and then I removed all the free to play games from the set and ran the correlation again.
 It was still low at .13.
 So there didn’t seem to be a correlation between how much time we spend gaming and how much we pay for games.

 But what are people spending their time playing?
 I subset the data into different genres, including a f2p (free to play) category because although f2p games like dota 2 and fortnite are very different games, they share the fact they have a game loop that keeps you coming back to play more.
-Almost all f2p games share a similar philosophy about having the player return to the game and never really beating it.
+Many f2p games share a similar philosophy about having the player return to the game and never really beating it.

 I found the means and standard deviations of each of the category subsets I made.
 There were some interesting results!